-Where a HSA includes reference to 'crisis properties' or 'transitional properties' the following guideline applies.
+Where a HSA includes reference to 'crisis properties' or 'transitional properties' the following guidelines apply:

-Properties made available to SHS will generally be owned by the NSW Land and Housing Corporation (LAHC), and are made available for use by an SHS under:
+Properties made available to homelessness service providers will generally be owned by the NSW Land and Housing Corporation (LAHC), and are made available for a service provider under:

-- A head-lease agreement between LAHC and a registered Community Housing Provider (CHP), and then - A memorandum of understanding (MOU) between the CHP and the SHS.
+- A head-lease agreement between LAHC and a registered Community Housing Provider (CHP), and then - A memorandum of understanding (MOU) between the CHP and the homelessness service provider.

-Property types are subject to different council zoning requirements which can limit transferring/exchanging options.
-There may also be building compliance, fire safety and resourcing issues which may constrain the ability to change a property's use.
+Property types are subject to different council zoning requirements, which can limit transferring/exchanging options.
+There may also be building compliance, fire safety and resourcing issues, which may constrain the ability to change a property's use.